balancednetwork/balanced-contracts/tests/tests_guide.md

 - Step 1 : Test files are inside `tests` `tests_py`.
 - Step 2 : These are the python test files imported from jupyter notebook .
 In order to run this test we need to run the python file using a python command : python3 test_file_name.
+We can see output in the terminal.

 - Test files:
     - test_loans_liquidation.py - This file tests the liquidation condition of an account in loan score, if an account